False Personation Law & Defense

 -

-When the defendant assumed the identity of another person he or she did so to defraud someone or some entity
+When the defendant assumed the identity of another person, he or she did so to defraud someone or some entity (Calcrim 2044)

 Sentence for PC 529

 CIMT: PC 529 is considered a crime involving moral turpitude.
-This means that the crime involves deceit .
-Crimes involving moral turpitude can lead harsh consequences for non United States citizens in that those person may be deported or denied reentry into the United States upon a conviction for PC 529.
+This means that the crime involves deceit or is otherwise consider immoral.
+Crimes involving moral turpitude can lead to addition harsh consequences for non-United States citizens as those convicted person may be deported or denied reentry into the United States upon a conviction for PC 529.

 Collateral Consequences